ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 **Paralyzed**
 * A paralyzed creature is incapacitated (see the condition) and can't move or speak.
 * The creature automatically fails Strength and Dexterity saving throws.
-* Attack rools against the creature have advantage.
+* Attack rolls against the creature have advantage.
-* Any attack that hits the created is a critical hit if the attacker is within 5 feet.
+* Any attack that hits the creature is a critical hit if the attacker is within 5 feet.

 **Poisoned**
 * A poisoned creature has disadvantage on attack rolls and ability checks.